fig110/chooblebasi/README.md

    ```
 3. Health check: `GET http://localhost:8000/healthz`.
 4. WebSocket demo: connect to `ws://localhost:8000/ws/demo-session` and send `{ "user_id": "u_1", "text": "add a blue jacket to my cart" }`.

-This stack will be revisited in later phases if we expand beyond the monolith.

 ----------
 For information on how to run the legacy scripts read the following: `scripts/cmd/README.md`.